mrmike12333/PluginInfo/README.md

 - ARA Capability

 # Getting Started
-First you'll need JUCE, which is loaded in as a submodule
+After cloning the project, you'll need JUCE, which is loaded in as a submodule:

 ```bash
     git submodule update --init --recursive